-I had been worried for a couple months about paying rent, but when we lost the condo, I didn’t have to worry about that anymore.
+I had been worried for a couple months about paying rent, but when we lost the condo I didn’t have to worry about that anymore.
 The closure came and I suddenly felt better.
-I had lots of worrying up to that point, but it was closure nonetheless.
-It doesn’t have to be this way for closure all the time, because I could have made lots of money back then, but it just turned out that way for that period of my life.
+I did lots of worrying up to that point, but it was closure nonetheless.
+It doesn’t have to be this way for closure all the time (I could have made lots of money back then if I wanted to), but it just turned out that way for that time of my life.

 It was unwanted and unwelcome, but it was still closing a chapter in my life, making the bad feelings I had up to that point go away.
 Now I had new bad feelings, that’s true, but I was able to experience the powerful impact of closing the open loops in my life.